 The Chairman has responsibilities additional to those of the group.
 He/she is the single point within the PWSCG accountable to a BIS Minister and is responsible for:

 The Public Weather Service fulfils international commitments on behalf of UK Government on 3 designated international bodies:

 These organisations help to provide research, forecast and observational data which are essential inputs for the Public Weather Service.

 The PWSCG Consultation plan focuses on a programme of research to identify and understand the public and responder community requirements of the PWS products and services, including any gaps, and to monitor the perception and satisfaction with the service.
-The plan covers the 2-year period from April 2012 to March 2014 in detail and includes some initial ideas for activities in FY1415.
+The plan covers from April 2013 to March 2014 in detail and includes some initial ideas for activities in FY1415.
 It is reviewed quarterly and updated formally each year.
 The PWSCG Consultation Plan is available to view on the PWSCG pages of the Met Office website.